ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 | Yes                   | Yes       | Unset                       | False       | True          | Yes        |
 +-----------------------+-----------+-----------------------------+-------------+---------------+------------+

-Each time a SAML user authenticates to |at|, these checks will be performed and the user flags will be altered as needed.
+Each time a SAML user authenticates to AWX, these checks will be performed and the user flags will be altered as needed.
 If ``System Administrator`` or ``System Auditor`` is set for a SAML user within the UI, the SAML adapter will override the UI setting based on the rules above.
 If you would prefer that the user flags for SAML users do not get removed when a SAML user logs in, you can set the ``remove_`` flag to ``false``.
 With the remove flag set to ``false``, a user flag set to ``true`` through either the UI, API or SAML adapter will not be removed.
 However, if a user does not have the flag, and the above rules determine the flag should be added, it will be added, even if the flag is ``false``.

 Example::